../

 orGate a b = castWith (orGateProof a b) (orGateImpl a b)

-What is presented here is an example so trivial it couldn’t be more trivial, but it uses quite a few language features, serving as a summary of my recent studies.
-However, implementing non-trivial examples often requires using some very complex and ugly Template Haskell libraries, which I don’t really want to touch, so I plan to look into Lean 4 later.
+This is a very trivial example, but it uses quite a few language features, which can be considered a summary of my recent learning.
+However, if I want to implement non-trivial examples, I often need to use some very complex and ugly Template Haskell libraries, which I don't really want to touch.
+So I'm planning to look into Lean 4 later.